Hiking & Walking Trails

 Image

 This trail begins at the Town Centre in West St. Modeste.
-The end of the trail is reputed to be the site of an 18th century French Fort built by Pierre Constantine to oversee his concession at 'St. Modet'.
+The trail takes you close to a reputed site of an 18th century French Fort built by Pierre Constantine to oversee his concession at 'St. Modet'.
+And from there walk the wooden steps to the top of Bouquet's Hill.
+More

 Image